- Design industry shaping loyalty programs

 Enter CPG loyalty.
 A clear path for CPG manufacturers to improve repeat sales and build a strong relation with distributing retailers and customers.
-This is a two-part blog series where we will unveil the length and breadth of CPG loyalty.
+This is a two-part blog series where we will unveil the length and breadth of CPG loyalty where we uncover some CPG customer loyalty strategies and look at some best practices for CPG loyalty programs.
 Let’s dive into how loyalty programs have in the past and will transform the CPG sector revenue game.

 Little did we know that CPG loyalty programs evolved since 18th century from the simple act of American retailers distributing special copper tokens to regular customers!
 Let’s take a look at the timeline from the past where retailers promoted repeat sales:

 While these loyalty programs hooked customers, CPG brands had no structure behind crafting these programs.
 CPG marketers then did not have enough customer data to make strategic decisions based on customer preferences.
-They did not even have access to the point of sales at retail stores.
+They did not even have access to the point of sale at retail stores.
 While getting third-party data was an alien term, it did not allow them to build a deeper connection with consumers.
-But now in today’s digital age, ecommerce and loyalty programs give CPG brands the opportunity to create this direct connect.
+But now in today’s digital age, e-commerce, and loyalty programs give CPG brands the opportunity to create this direct connection.

 Post Covid and global economic slowdown, the first instinctive reaction of consumers was to stock groceries and other essential products.
 Owing to the huge demand, the average basket size went up but many consumer goods brands went off the shelf quickly.
 During this time, consumers stepped aside and opted for (a) alternatives to try other new brands or (b) purchase economical substitutes due to the reduction in household income caused by the pandemic.
 This posed a huge opportunity in incentivizing buyers not to shift their loyalty towards a specific brand through offers, discounts and other freebies.